 Visiting Goldfield, Nevada Living Ghost Town

-Have you heard about Goldfield, Nevada – World’s Greatest Gold Camp?
-This almost abandoned Gold Rush-era city is full of exciting history, notable figures, exciting buildings, and even paranormal, and it is said to be haunted.
-We were intrigued by Goldfield Nevada Ghost Town.
-So, we shared our tips on what to do there and the photos we took during our stay.
+Have you heard about Goldfield, Nevada—the world’s Greatest Gold Camp?
+This almost abandoned Gold Rush-era city is full of exciting history, notable figures, exciting buildings, and even the paranormal, and it is said to be haunted.
+We were intrigued by Goldfield Nevada Ghost Town, so we shared our tips on what to do there and the photos we took during our stay.

-During our 8-month RV road trip from Alaska to Florida, we stumbled upon Goldfield, Nevada, a town we had never heard of before.
+During our almost year-long RV road trip from Alaska to Florida, we stumbled upon Goldfield, Nevada, a town we had never heard of before.
 We were heading from the Shaniko Ghost Town in Oregon to Las Vegas.
 We made a stop at the Spencer Hot Springs in Nevada.

-We were surprised to learn that it used to be one of the largest gold mining towns.
+Chris and I were surprised to learn that it used to be one of the largest gold-mining towns.
 So we grabbed our cameras and looked for traces of the gold rush in Goldfield.
-Below we share the facts we learned about the city and tips on how to get there and what to do there.
+Below, we share the facts we learned about the city and tips on how to get there and what to do there.

 Where Is Goldfield, Nevada?